LJOEYING/hackathonx-Goat-/README.md

 # Overview
-This app is designed to promote sustainable living by providing a comprehensive platform for eco-conscious buying, selling, and recycling.
+**GoGreen** is an app that designed to promote sustainable living by providing a comprehensive platform for eco-conscious buying, selling, and recycling.
 By facilitating second-hand purchases, informed recycling, and community engagement, the app addresses the environmental impacts of overproduction and waste.
-Aligning with the United Nations Sustainable Development Goals (SDGs) 11, 12, and 13—particularly SDG 11, which focuses on creating sustainable cities and communities—ReMarket empowers users to make responsible consumption choices, reduce their carbon footprints, and contribute to a greener future.
+Aligning with the United Nations Sustainable Development Goals (SDGs) 11, 12, and 13—particularly SDG 11, which focuses on creating sustainable cities and communities—GoGreen empowers users to make responsible consumption choices, reduce their carbon footprints, and contribute to a greener future.

 ### Features
 1. **Second-Hand Marketplace:**